GMA T.33 specs, prices and rivals – the tricky second album to the T.50

 Sure enough, look closely and there’s clearly influence from the likes of the Ferrari 512 and the Porsche 917 K. “(This car) moves on from T.50 but not in a totally different direction because the seven core principles in GMA apply to everything we do.
 (It’s) a supercar with no real influence from what other people are doing, just what we feel would make a great-looking little supercar that people will really use.”

-The T.33 is also homologated for the US market, unlike the T.50, which will enter the US under ‘show or display’ rules.
+The T.33 is also homologated for the US market, unlike the T.50, which can only enter the US under ‘show or display’ rules.
 Making the car ‘fully federal’ has added £28M to the bill, according to Murray, but makes it a true ‘world car’.

 “We don’t follow trends; there seems to be a trend (amongst supercar manufacturers) for making the next one look more and more outrageous just for the sake of it, and we wanted to do a pure motor car – like T.50 – using classic shapes and curves, and which we hope will look good in 50 years time.
 It’s a genuinely styled motor car, so there’s nothing on there that doesn’t have a function – no slot, louvre or fin.
 That’s what GMA is about: we have our own say over everything, there aren't layers of management, and I have a fantastic team of people, we think the same way, so turning something that was a concept in my head 25 years ago has been fun.”